Helping people who use substances during the COVID-19 pandemic

 - the training of volunteers

-- investing $10 million to support research on mental health and substance use during the pandemic.
+- investing over $10 million to support research on mental health and substance use during the pandemic.
 This research will provide timely, high quality and relevant evidence in a number of important areas, including effective substance use delivery models.
-As part of this initiative, an external Expert Advisory Panel works to identify and advise on:
+As part of this initiative, an external Expert Advisory Panel works to identify and advise on COVID-19 and mental health knowledge gaps and how to access and mobilize the best evidence to effectively support mental health systems and services in Canada.
+Other initiatives include:

 Addressing the urgent needs in Indigenous communities

-We are establishing a $305 million new distinctions-based Indigenous Community Support Fund to address immediate needs related to COVID-19 in First Nations, Inuit and Metis Nation communities.
-This fund could be used for measures such as:
+As part of the Government of Canada's COVID-19 Economic Response Plan $305 million was committed for the new distinctions-based Indigenous Community Support Fund to address immediate needs related to COVID-19 in First Nations, Inuit and Metis Nation communities.
+An additional $760 million was added to this fund and could be used for measures such as:

 - mental health assistance